Beards In The Great Outdoors: Pros and Cons

 Beards are great for protecting you whatever the weather: wind, sun, cold, snow, sleet, dust storms… They act as a coat, windbreaker, scarf, sunblock…

 Beard Icicles Look Super Cool

-I remember when I was first looking into flyfishing and saw this guy fishing in winter with icicles in his beard.
-My immediate thought, “So @#%&ing cool!
+I remember when I was first looking into fly fishing and saw this guy fishing in winter with icicles in his beard.
+My immediate thought was, “So freaking cool!
 I want to do that!”